Minor in Computer Science

 • Please list the upper-division courses as: CSE 100, CSE 1XX, CSE 1XX, and CSE 1XX.

 • If you are prompted to submit a Quarter by Quarter (QxQ) plan, you need to add ALL of the courses that you have remaining to complete your degree.
-This includes major courses, minor courses and college courses.
+This includes major courses, minor courses and college/GE courses.

 CSE Course Placement